jahraydennis/Projects/Predictive Analytics/Loan Prediction/README.md

 If done correctly,it can save a lot of man hours at the end of a retail bank.

 # Problem Statement

+## About Company
 Dream Housing Finance company deals in all home loans.
 They have presence across all urban, semi urban and rural areas.
 Customers first apply for a home loan after that company validates the customer eligibility for loan.

+## Problem
 The company wants to automate the loan eligibility process (real time) based on customer details provided while filling the online application form.

 These details are;
 **Gender